Moksh-Bhardwaj/How-to-Update-n8n-on-Hostinger-VPS/README.md

-# How to Safely Update n8n on Hostinger
+# How to Safely Update n8n on Hostinger VPS

 This guide will walk you step-by-step through updating your existing **n8n** instance on a Hostinger VPS (pre-installed with Docker and Docker Compose) - **without losing any of your workflows, credentials, or data**.